The High Island Reservoir is probably the furthest location that I’ve travelled to in Hong Kong. But it is also easily the most interesting.

 Around 140 million years ago, whenever there was an eruption, lava and ash flowed out of the crust.
 This spread across the surface, forming layers.
 As the lava and the ash cooled, they contracted uniformly to give rise to these hexagonal columnar joints seen today.

-The entire trail, including the road on the East Dam, is 2.8 kms.
-It’s a fairly easy walk except for the incline that gets you into the base of the dam.
-The volcanic columns, the S-shaped joints, the sea cave, and the dolosse make the High Island Geo Trail not only interesting, but also extremely photogenic!
+The entire trail, including the road on the East Dam, is 2.8 km.
+It’s a fairly easy walk except for the incline that gets you to the base of the dam.
+The volcanic columns, the S-shaped joints, the sea cave, and the dolosse make the High Island Geo Trail not only interesting but also extremely photogenic!

 East Dam Hikes

 There are two short hikes that you can embark upon from the East Dam.
 The Po Pin Chau Trail, and the hike to Long Ke Wan.